chemdemo/storm-drpc-node/README.md

 Apache storm DRPC client for Node.js

-Inspired by [node-drpc](https://github.com/rkatti/node-drpc), but the difference is that it can be optionally set keep alive, it does't need to createConnection in every `execute()` call, and one can use it in the traditional or promise way as it like.
+Inspired by [node-drpc](https://github.com/rkatti/node-drpc), but the difference is that it can be optionally set keep alive, it does't need to create connection in every `execute()` call, and one can use it in the traditional or promise way as it likes.

 ### Install